3dem/relion-documents/source/Tutorial/Autopicking.rst

      Good values depend on the contrast of micrographs and may need to be interactively explored; for low contrast micrographs, values of ~ 1.5 may be reasonable, but this value is too low for the high-contrast micrographs in this tutorial.)

-Ignore the :guitab:`References` tab, and on the :guitab:`autopicking` tab, the first four options will be ignored.
-Set the rest as follows:

-:Write FOM maps?: No

-     (This will be used in the template-based picking below.)

-:Read FOM maps?: No

-     (This will be used in the template-based picking below.)

-:Shrink factor:: 0

-     (By setting shrink to 0, the autopicking program will downscale the micrographs to the resolution of the lowpass filter on the references.
-     This will go much faster and require less memory, which is convenient for doing this tutorial quickly.
-     Values between 0 and 1 will be the resulting fraction of the micrograph size.
-     Note that this will lead to somewhat less accurate picking than using shrink=1, i.e. no downscaling.
-     A more detailed description of this new parameter is given in the next subsection.)

-:Use GPU acceleration?: No

-     (LoG-based picking has not been GPU-accelerated as the calculations are very quick anyway.)

-Ignore the :guitab:`Helix` tab, and run using a single MPI processor  on the :guitab:`Running tab`.
+Ignore the :guitab:`Topaz`, :guitab:`References`, :guitab:`autopicking` and :guitab:`Helix` tabs, and run using a single MPI processor  on the :guitab:`Running tab`.
-Perhaps an alias like `LoG` would be meaningful?
+Perhaps an alias like ``LoG`` would be meaningful?
 Using a single processor, these calculations take about 15 seconds on our computer.

-You can check the results by clicking the `coords_suffix_autopick` option from the :button:`Display:` button.
+You can check the results by clicking the ``autopick.star`` option from the :button:`Display:` button.
 One could manually add/delete particles in the pop-up window that appears at this stage.
 In addition, one could choose to pick more or fewer particle by running a new job while adjusting the default threshold on the :guitab:`Laplacian` tab, and/or the parameters for the stddev and avg of the noise on the :guitab:`autopicking` tab.
 However, at this stage we are merely after a more-or-less OK initial set of particles for the generation of templates for a second auto-picking job, so in many cases this is probably not necessary.